FOR IMMEDIATE RELEASE

 Telephone: (301) 279-9697

 The Securities and Exchange Commission Historical Society recently launched a new online gallery on the history of investment company regulation.
 Investment Company Regulation: The Intricacies of an “Enlightened Partnership” is the 16th permanent gallery on the Virtual Museum and Archive, hosted on www.sechistorical.org.
-The new gallery, extensively researched and curated by Dr. Kenneth Durr of History Associates, launched in December, 2017.
+The new gallery, extensively researched and curated by Dr. Kenneth Durr of HAI, launched in December, 2017.

 “Most Americans take investment companies for granted,” noted Dr. Durr.
 “However the mutual funds so many of us depend on for retirement might not exist today — were it not for regulatory regime established to help investment companies recover from the excesses of the 1920s.”